-This post was updated on January 30, 2023
+This post was updated on June 26, 2024

-Can you Paint Over a Deck Stain?
+Question: Can you Paint Over a Deck Stain?

 Paint over a Deck StainPrepping for a Solid Color Deck Stain

 When applying a solid color deck stain over a previously coated deck, the key is to remove any dirt, mildew, and old peeling stain.
 The best way to do this is to use a deck stain stripper and pressure washing.
-Take note that you do not have to fully remove the old coating when using a solid color stain.
+Note that you do not have to fully remove the old coating using a solid color stain.
 You can cover any intact and non-peeling stain with your new solid stain.
 Make sure to use a wood deck brightener after to neutralize the stain stripper.

 Have any questions?
 Ask in the comments below.